jmcnamara/XlsxWriter/dev/docs/source/working_with_charts.rst

 Chart Value and Category Axes
 -----------------------------

-A key point when working with Excel charts is to understand how it differentiates between a chart axis that is used for series categories and a chart axis that is used for series values.
+When working with charts it is important to understand how Excel differentiates between a chart axis that is used for series categories and a chart axis that is used for series values.